 6. Write simple, understandable, and short messages

 Get to the point and don’t make the text messages too long.
-Don’t be afraid to use emojis whenever possible to engage the customer and make the offering and the message that much more personalized.
+Don’t be afraid to use emojis whenever possible to engage the customer and make the offering and the message that much more personalised.

 7. Send it at times when customers will be able to act

 Be strategic on the timing of your automated SMS marketing campaigns to ensure that you stay top-of-mind, even after the consumer has left your site.
 Avoid sending in the middle of the night and try testing when your audience is most responsive.

 The state of ecommerce continues to evolve as the landscape becomes more competitive.
 Merchants are dually pressured by increased ad costs and new online competitors.
 As a consequence, teams are getting leaner, larger merchants are cutting staff, and smaller startups are comfortable running lean and leveraging technology to achieve results with less.